-Finally let us consider the $\bar 8$ mode, associated to the broken generator defined in Eq.~\eqref{eq:eightbar}.
+Finally, let us consider the $\bar 8$ mode, which is associated with the broken generator defined in Eq.~\eqref{eq:eightbar}.
 The corresponding Meissner mass can be obtained diagonalizing the polarization tensor in Eq.~\eqref{eq:GBPT} in the subspace $a,b \in \{8,9\}$, or more directly, by substituting $T_a \rightarrow T_{\bar 8}$ in the vertex factors of the polarization tensor.
 The squared Meissner mass of the $\bar 8$ mode turns out to be

 and becomes negative for $\Delta_{\rm 2SC}/\delta\mu < 1$.
-As shown in \textcite{Gatto:2007ja}, the instability in this sector is transmitted to a gradient instability of the pseudo-Goldstone boson related to the $U(1)_A$ symmetry which is broken by the diquark condensate.
-Although in the vacuum the $U(1)_A$ symmetry is explicitly broken by instantons, at finite chemical potential instantons are Debye screened and $U(1)_A$ can be considered as an approximate symmetry, which is then spontaneously broken by the diquark condensate.
+As shown by \textcite{Gatto:2007ja}, the instability in this sector is transmitted to a gradient instability of the pseudo-Goldstone boson related to the $U(1)_A$ symmetry which is broken by the diquark condensate.
+Although in vacuum the $U(1)_A$ symmetry is explicitly broken by instantons, at finite chemical potential instantons are Debye screened and $U(1)_A$ can be considered as an approximate symmetry, which is then spontaneously broken by the diquark condensate.